SunnysideAaron/wetesa-1/common/docs/Decision Records/Architecture/ADR-016 API Standard.md

 As the API grows we will probably need to tighten standards.
 Start simple till we know what we need.

-For an internal API is HATEOAS (links in response)really necessary?

 ## Consequences